Wildebeest (ride): Experience

-First Tunnel to End

 At the bottom of the drop inside the tunnel, the boat passes under the ride's lift hill before it is immediately sent back uphill and out of the tunnel.
 At the crest of this hill the boat exits the tunnel and makes a small drop before traveling uphill thanks to the fourth LIM.
 The boat makes a right turn while slightly descending.
 At the conclusion of the turn, riders are sent back uphill again.
 At the top of the hill the boat makes a left turn before being sent uphill, where the boat passes over the lift hill.
 At the top of this hill the boat immediately drops back down and into the second underground tunnel.
 At the bottom of the drop, the boat is once again launched uphill and out of the tunnel.
 At the top of this hill the boat completes a left-turning helix before making a slight turn to the right to line up with the unloading station.
-Once the boat has made the turn to the right, it makes a small drop and is launched onto the end-of-the-ride conveyor belt with the help of a small LIM.
-The final conveyor belt brings the boat to the exit point, at which time riders unload.

-Operation

-Wildebeest operates with water and in heavily-wooded areas.
-Due to these factors, Wildebeest closes when there is lightning or high wind in Holiday World's immediate area.
+The boat then returns to the station.